BuvinJT/distbuilder/docs/LowLevel.md

 command line arguments.
 This allows for scripted installs of programs, which is useful for a great many purposes, e.g. programmatic integrations of external utilities, or running the same installation on a large number of workstations.
-While such a feature can be desirable on any platform, not requiring a GUI interaction is, of course, an outright *necessary* if one wishes to target an OS with no GUI support (e.g. many Linux distros).
+While such a feature can be desirable on any platform, not requiring a GUI interaction is, of course, outright *necessary* if one wishes to target an OS with no GUI support (e.g. many Linux distros).

 "Silent installation" (and/or no GUI) is not a option provided naturally by